SteveTaylorDev/early-physics-platformer/README.md

 - Construct a movement vector by multiplying the current forward direction by the player's current speed, and setting the player's rigidbody velocity directly to this vector.
 - Apply a 'ground stick' force to the player velocity that uses ground distance information from the detection raycasts to keep the player grounded.

-Retaining vertical momentum and redirecting it into horizontal when hitting the ground was a feature I couldn't work out with my understanding of vector math at the time.
+Retaining vertical momentum and redirecting it into horizontal when hitting the ground was a mechanic I couldn't work out with my understanding of vector math at the time.
 However, after learning about cross products and vector projection, I would eventually solve this in future projects.

 This was as simple as I could break it down without going into every single function.
 While I was really proud of what I had accomplished at the time, I knew the structure of the code could be drastically improved, and becoming more familiar with vectors allowed me to see a lot of alternatives to the mostly float and int based calculations I was working with.